 The Faculty Career Development course I envision would probe how to attain and succeed in tenure-track faculty positions as well as contribute to academic and non-academic communities.

 The topic I label Faculty Career Toolkit would encompass the preparation of comprehensive job application materials, which would be crafted by candidates in collaboration with career advising staff (Chart 7), and then graded by the instructor of the faculty career development course.
 The Professional Communication component would zero in on presentation, writing, and public speaking competencies as well as familiarize international students with vital customs.
-Through the study of Higher Education Economics and Tenure and Promotion Practices, candidates can pilot their careers accordingly.
+Through the study of Higher Education Economics, Diversity & Inclusion, and Tenure and Promotion Practices, candidates can pilot their careers accordingly.

 III.
 Compulsory 2-Credit Pedagogy Course